Ankow99/un-seal/README.md

 5. CA Retrieval (Modern Only): Retrieves the `self-signed-vault-ca-certificate` secret from Juju to establish a secure TLS connection with the Vault units.
 6. Protocol Selection: Dynamically sets the Vault address protocol to `http` for Legacy units or `https` for Modern units.
 7. State Management:
-    * Initialization: Executes `operator init`.
+    * Initialisation: Executes `operator init`.
 The output is parsed, and the root token and unseal keys are encrypted into individual files within the specified credentials directory.
     * Unsealing: Queries the seal status.
 If sealed, the tool attempts to decrypt sufficient keys from the directory.
 If keys are missing, it requests file paths or raw input.
 8. Unseal Operations: Unseals the **Leader** unit first to ensure cluster consensus, then iterates through all follower units.
-9. Charm Authorization: Passes the Root Token to the Juju charm via a short-lived Juju secret, executing the `authorize-charm` action to complete the charm configuration.
+9. Charm Authorisation: Passes the Root Token to the Juju charm via a short-lived Juju secret, executing the `authorize-charm` action to complete the charm configuration.
-10. Post-Unseal Configuration (Legacy Only): If a Legacy version is detected, executes the `generate-root-ca` action on the leader immediately after authorization.
+10. Post-Unseal Configuration (Legacy Only): If a Legacy version is detected, executes the `generate-root-ca` action on the leader immediately after authorisation.
 11. Cleanup: Securely shreds temporary files created during execution.
 The encrypted credential files are preserved for backup purposes.

 ## License